Tallow for Eczema: Does It Actually Help?

 • Plant essential oils (even in 'natural' products) that some eczema-prone skin reacts to

-The result is a Catch-22: you need a moisturizer to help your barrier heal, but the moisturizers available to you contain ingredients that prevent the healing.
+The result is a Catch-22: you need a moisturizer to help your barrier recover, but the moisturizers available to you contain ingredients that prevent that recovery.

 1. Biological compatibility with the skin barrier

 Grass-fed tallow's fatty acid profile is dominated by oleic, palmitoleic, stearic, and palmitic acids — the same fatty acids that dominate human sebum.
 The skin doesn't treat tallow as a foreign substance.
-It recognizes it, absorbs it, and uses it to rebuild the lipid component of the skin barrier.
+It recognizes it and absorbs it readily.

 2. Fat-soluble vitamins A, D, E, and K